mcpcpc/cs2040/README.md

 ### Bill of Material

 The following materials are required to assemble and program the CS2040 controller.
 Note that the quantity of servos is not specified as this should be based on the project requirements.
-Additionally, a USB-C to USB-C cable is required for initial programming and power.
+Additionally, a USB-C adapter cable and PC are required for initial programming and power.

 - **Pimoroni Servo 2040** or similar RP2040-based servo controller
 - **Tower Pro SG92R** digital (micro) servo, 5.0 volt operation, 180-deg